o-jasper/o-jasper.github.io/presentation/bitvote/bitvote.md

 # SOPA

-* SOPA blackout; not Google and Wikipedia
+SOPA blackout; not just Google and Wikipedia,

-* A lot of people organizing caused Wikipedia to blackout and Google to merely turn the background black.
+People had to promote it a lot to get there

 # Loudness of signal

-In essence this is a vote by loudness.
+essentially a vote by loudness.
 Largely it was spamming ('twitter storm')

-It is inefficient and not necessary proportional to the user.
+inefficient and not necessary proportional, i.e. ""

 This loudness can be represented by a simple number, how much do you care about this thing?